-- Fail one (1) or more courses or electives during on marking period - Fail the same required subject for two (2) or more marking periods - Receive a grade point average of less than 2.0
+- Fail one (1) two (2) or more courses or electives during on marking period - Fail the same required subject for two (2) or more marking periods - Receive a grade point average of less than 2.0

 Probationary students do not participate in any after-school or away-from-school activities, including sports activities or interscholastic extracurricular activities.
-Students will be evaluated at the end of each marking period.
-School Counselors provide a list of students failing academic subjects at the end of each marking period to administration.
-Students with consistent academic issues will be asked to withdraw back to their homeschool.
+Students returning to ADHUS who were on academic probation grades warranted academic probation during the final marking period of the preceding year, will continue to be on academic probation for the first marking period.
+Students will be evaluated at the end of each marking period, this time.
+Guidance School Counselors provide a list of students failing academic subjects at the end of each marking period to administration.
+Students with consistent academic issues may will be asked to withdraw back to their homeschool.